algorithmiaio/dev-center/_pages/integrations/amazon-sqs.md

 title: "Amazon SQS Message Broker"
 ---

-These directions will help you to set up an Algorithmia Event Listener, which will run an algorithm with input payloads provided in an Amazon Simple Queue Service (SQS) Queue.
+This guide will walk you through setting up an Amazon Simple Queue Service (SQS) message broker on Algorithmia.
+Once configured, you can create event-driven workflows in which your algorithms publish messages to and consume messages from the SQS queue.

 This feature is only available for Enterprise installations of Algorithmia.
 {: .notice-enterprise}

-## SQS Event Listener workflow
+## How messages are read from SQS

+The following diagram displays the interaction between SQS and Algorithmia.
+When a message is published to SQS, it's sent to Algorithmia as an API call.
+If the API server returns `200 OK`, the message is queued for processing on Algorithmia.
+If the API server returns `429 Too Many Requests`, the message is requeued in SQS with a 5-minute delay.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/workflow.png" alt="SQS and Algorithmia Workflow Diagram">

-This shows the interaction of SQS and Algorithmia.
-After consuming a message from SQS, the Algorithmia Event Listener will send it as an API call to Algorithmia.
-If API server returns a 200 OK then the message was queued for processing.
-If the API server returns 429 Too Many Requests, then the message is put back into the SQS queue with a 5 minute delay.

-To affect how much work the system will accept, you can tune either the maximum number of workers, or the user session limit.
-The SQS option for "Maximum Receives" determines how many times a message will loop through this system.
-Since each loop is 5 minutes, messages will queue on the SQS side for (5 minutes) * (Max Receives).
+To influence how much work Algorithmia will accept, you can tune either the maximum number of workers, or the user session limit.
+On the SQS side, the option for "Maximum Receives" determines how many times a message will loop through this system.
+Since each loop is 5 minutes, messages will queue on the SQS side for (5 minutes) \* (Max Receives).
-As per the [AWS documentation](https://aws.amazon.com/blogs/aws/amazon-sqs-new-dead-letter-queue/#:~:text=Maximum%20Receives%20%E2%80%93%20The%20maximum%20number,to%20the%20Dead%20Letter%20Queue.), the default Max Receives is 10 but can be increased up to 1000 to queue messages for longer.
-When Max Receives limit is hit, the message is delivered to the SQS Dead Letter Queue.
+The [AWS documentation](https://aws.amazon.com/blogs/aws/amazon-sqs-new-dead-letter-queue/#:~:text=Maximum%20Receives%20%E2%80%93%20The%20maximum%20number,to%20the%20Dead%20Letter%20Queue.) specifies the Max Receives value as 10, but this can be increased up to 1000 to queue messages for more loops.
+When the Max Receives limit is hit, the message is delivered to the SQS Dead Letter Queue (DLQ).

+## Setting up an Amazon SQS message broker

+**NOTE:** Steps 1-3 are to be completed within the **AWS console**.
+{: .notice-info}

-## 1. Obtain a template file and account info from Algorithmia
+### 1. Obtaining a template file and account info from Algorithmia

-Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the following, which you will need during CloudFormation setup:
+Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the following, which you'll need during CloudFormation setup:

-* the CloudFormation template file, `client-aws-cloudformation-template.yaml`
+- CloudFormation template file, `client-aws-cloudformation-template.yaml`
-* AlgorithmiaAccountNumber
+- AlgorithmiaAccountNumber
-* QueueName
+- QueueName
-* QueueDLQName
+- QueueDLQName

-## 2. Set AWS user permissions
+### 2. Setting AWS user permissions

-You will need to have a user (or role that your user can assume) with the following AWS permissions:
+You'll need to have a user (or role that your user can assume) with the following AWS permissions:

-**Cloud Formation**: CreateStack and DescribeStacks (on all resources)
+**CloudFormation**: CreateStack and DescribeStacks (on all resources)

 **IAM**: CreateRole, GetRole, and PutRolePolicy (on all resources)

 **SQS**: CreateQueue, GetQueueAttributes, and SetQueueAttributes (on all resources)

-## 3. Creating Event Listener resources in AWS
+### 3. Creating resources in AWS

 Open the [CloudFormation page](https://console.aws.amazon.com/cloudformation/home) in the AWS console.